 Your day as a sport and fitness professional could start early, especially if you work in a gym or other leisure facilities where people like to go before work.
 It could also end late, as we like to play our games in the evenings – you’ll need to be OK with flexible hours and be prepared to travel.

 What you get up to depends very much on the path into sport and fitness that suits you best.
 An administrative role will probably stick fairly closely to office hours (around 9am to 6pm), usually Monday to Friday, and involve working with computers and learning to be a part of the office team.

 Teams of the sporting kind keep very different hours though, so if you’re out on the field, helping at events or preparing competitors to get out there, expect some antisocial hours: that means early mornings, late nights and putting up with every kind of weather.
 It wouldn’t be sport if you weren’t training at all hours, out in all conditions and pushing yourself (and others).
 That’s part of it.

 You’ll find yourself working with a lot of different people as well.
-In some roles you might be trying to find a coach for a community centre or trying to persuade people to donate to your charity; in others you’ll be persuading them to grind out one more rep or reach just a little higher on the climbing wall.
-Whatever you do, your Apprenticeship will stretch you, enhance your people skills and boost your technical knowledge on anything from the human body to swimming pool maintenance.
+In some roles you might be trying to find a coach for a community centre or trying to persuade people to donate to your charity; in others, you’ll be persuading them to grind out one more rep or reach just a little higher on the climbing wall.
+Whatever you do, your career will stretch more than just your muscles as you enhance your people skills and boost your technical knowledge on anything from the human body and competitive mindset to swimming pool maintenance.

 You could work in…